-Content from this publication should be attributed as: The Crime and Corruption Commission: Gifts and Payments from Industry Audit.
+Content from this publication should be attributed as: The Crime and Corruption Commission: Corruption Prevention Advisory: Gifts and Benefits

 Disclaimer of Liability

 While every effort is made to ensure that accurate information is disseminated through this medium, the Crime and Corruption Commission makes no representation about the content and suitability of this information for any purpose.
 The information provided is only intended to increase awareness and provide general information on the topic.
 It does not constitute legal advice.
 The Crime and Corruption Commission does not accept responsibility for any actions undertaken based on the information contained herein.